Lemon Law in Washington

 - 4 attempts to repair a defect that is covered under the warranty can mean you've got a lemon.

 - If the car has been in the shop for repairs for a total of 30 days and the problem still exists, you might be covered.

 Washington lemon law protection is limited to new vehicles in Washington, and one of the circumstances above must be met.

 The following vehicles are not covered by Washington's lemon law:

 - Trucks with a gross weight rating over 19,000 lbs.

 - Motor home sections used as home, work, or commercial space (but the truck and chassis are covered).

 - Autos purchased or leased by a business in a fleet of 10 vehicles or more.

 What happens if the arbiter decides you've got a lemon?
 The manufacturer will be required to provide you with a replacement car or a prorated refund.

-Washington's Office of the Attorney General has compiled a number of informative resources to help consumers understand the Lemon Law and their rights and responsibilities thereunder.
+Washington's Office of the Attorney General has compiled a number of informative resources to help consumers understand the lemon law and their rights and responsibilities.
 Here's some excellent reading to get you started: